JunGroupProductions/HyprMX-Sample-Apps/README.md

 4. Modify DISTRIBUTOR_ID to match the Distributor ID provided to you by HyprMX
 5. Modify REWARDED_PLACEMENT_NAME to match one of your rewarded placements
 6. Modify INTERSTITIAL_PLACEMENT_NAME to match one of your interstitial placements
+7. Modify BANNER_PLACEMENT_NAME to match one of your banner placements
+8. Modify BANNER_SIZE to match the banner placement size
-7. Run the application to see the Ads using your Distributor ID
+9. Run the application to see the Ads using your Distributor ID

-### iOS
+### iOS ExampleApp
 1. Open HyprMX-ExampleApp.xcodeproj in Xcode
-2. Run the application to see the Ads using our Example App Distributor ID
+2. Run the scheme `HyprMX-ExampleApp` to see the Rewarded, Interstitial and Banner Ads using our Example App Distributor ID
 3. Open ViewController.swift
 4. Modify myDistributorID to match the Distributor ID provided to you by HyprMX
 5. Modify placementName1 to match one of your rewarded placements
 6. Modify placementName2 to match one of your interstitial placements
+7. Modify placementNameBanner to match one of your banner placements
+8. Run the application to see the Ads using your Distributor ID

+### iOS TableView ExampleApp
+1. Open HyprMX-ExampleApp.xcodeproj in Xcode
+2. Run the scheme `HyprMX-ExampleTableViewApp` to see the Banner Ads in a TableView with reuse cells, using our Example App Distributor ID
+3. Open TableViewController.swift
+4. Modify myDistributorID to match the Distributor ID provided to you by HyprMX
+5. Modify placementNameBanner to match one of your banner placements
-7. Run the application to see the Ads using your Distributor ID
+6. Run the application to see the Ads using your Distributor ID
 ## License

 [Eula](https://www.hyprmx.com/eula)